antononcube/RakuForPrediction-blog/Articles/Raku-for-Data-Science-and-LLMs.md

 ### LLM workflows

-There is a set of packages that facilitates the creation of workflows that "provider independent":
+There is a set of packages that facilitates the creation of workflows that are "provider independent":

 - ["LLM::Functions"](https://raku.land/zef:antononcube/LLM::Functions)
 - ["LLM::Prompts"](https://raku.land/zef:antononcube/LLM::Prompts)